Our Graduate Programme is now closed for applications!

 Our graduates are paid above the market average and enjoy other financial benefits such as a company pension scheme

-Our Graduate Programmes work on a rotation system across different areas within that part of the business.
+Most of our Programme streams allow our graduates to work on a rotation system across different areas within that part of the business

 The Bank of Ireland Graduate Programme is committed to developing our Graduates to their full potential, both professionally and personally.
-Delivered through four core pillars, Bank of Ireland’s Graduate Development Programme ensures you learn through various media which have been designed to assist in driving your career.
+Centered on our core competencies, Bank of Ireland’s Graduate Development Programme ensures you learn through various media which have been designed to assist in driving your career.
 This encourages a creative, agile mindset and an ability to deliver operational excellence.
 Altogether, you will be equipped with the skills and knowledge to take on early leadership roles within Bank of Ireland.
-Highlights of the Graduate Development Programme include graduate off-site activities, comprehensive project management training, innovative project work and early access to divisional work at local and Group level.
+Some of the highlights of Graduate Programme development include off-site team building activities, courses in Project Management and agile design thinking, and LGBTQ+ Ally training.